- The Washington Times - Tuesday, December 30, 2025

 This scenario seems highly likely in a major 21st-century conflict: An adversary destroys some of the commercial space satellites on which the U.S. military relies.

-Will the U.S. government pick up the bill to replace those satellites, given their vital roles in national security?
+Will the U.S. government cover the costs of replacing those satellites, given their vital role in national security?
 Will each company with such assets in orbit be treated the same by an across-the-board federal policy or a new law?
-Or will individual firms negotiate with the Pentagon their own terms of financial protection and wartime reimbursement, depending on how badly the government needs the specific capability that only they can provide?
+Or will individual firms negotiate with the Pentagon on their own terms of financial protection and wartime reimbursement, depending on how badly the government needs the specific capability that only they can provide?

-Those questions are a priority right now inside the Defense Department and in the C-suites of leading American defense companies.
+Those questions are a priority inside the Defense Department and in the C-suites of leading U.S. defense companies.
 In many ways, they represent a uniquely American problem.
 The thin lines between government and industry in communist China, for example, erase any uncertainty about who is ultimately responsible for defense-related assets in space.

-But for the U.S., it’s a much more nuanced proposition.
-And it’s on track to become infinitely more complicated in the years to come, when the U.S. Space Force by its own estimation could rely heavily on privately owned and operated satellites for everything from command and control to surveillance and reconnaissance and from navigation to communications.
+For the U.S., the proposition is much more nuanced.
+It’s also on track to become infinitely more complicated in the years to come, when the U.S. Space Force, by its own estimation, could rely heavily on privately owned and operated satellites for command and control, surveillance, reconnaissance, navigation and communications.

 “It’s obviously a question that’s been under debate a lot.
 It’s a slippery slope,” Air Force Secretary Troy E. Meink told The Washington Times recently.

-Mr. Meink said similar questions are at play in other arenas, such as undersea cables that transmit data across the world and are typically owned by leading telecommunications companies, big tech firms or other private actors.
+Mr. Meink said similar questions are at play in other arenas, such as undersea cables that transmit data around the world and are typically owned by leading telecommunications companies, Big Tech firms or other private actors.

 Uncertainty about targets

-But nowhere will the questions be more prevalent in space, given both the rapidly expanding importance of the domain to virtually everything else that the U.S. military does and the relatively small number of companies capable of doing the complex and expensive work to launch, operate and maintain cutting-edge satellites.
+Nowhere will the questions be more prevalent in space, given the rapidly expanding importance of the domain to virtually everything else the U.S. military does and the relatively small number of companies capable of performing the complex and expensive work to launch, operate and maintain cutting-edge satellites.

 Advertisement